ptolemybarnes/test-throughput/README.md

 # throughput-test

 This repo contains some stuff for demonstrating the performance characteristics (i.e throughput) of two different concurrency models applied to web servers:
-- Concurrency via a thread-per-request with expanding threadpool (ruby).
+- Concurrency via a thread-per-request with expanding threadpool (ruby with webrick).
 - Concurrency via a single-thread with event loop (node)

 Try: